Biden says U.S. intelligence community divided on COVID-19 origin

-President Joe Biden on Wednesday said the U.S. intelligence community is divided on the origin of the coronavirus that causes COVID-19, including whether it came from human contact with an infected animal or a laboratory accident.
+WASHINGTON (Reuters) - President Joe Biden on Wednesday said the U.S. intelligence community was divided on the origin in China of the coronavirus that causes COVID-19, including whether it came from human contact with an infected animal or a laboratory accident.

 Biden said in a statement that he has called for further investigation into the pandemic’s origins.

-He said that U.S. intelligence are looking into two different scenarios, and that they have low confidence in their current conclusions and are divided on which is most likely.
+He said that U.S. intelligence are looking into two different scenarios, that they do not have high confidence in their current conclusions and that they are divided on which is most likely.

 “I have now asked the Intelligence Community to redouble their efforts to collect and analyze information that could bring us closer to a definitive conclusion, and to report back to me in 90 days,” Biden said.